lfess/lfess-resources/GOVERNANCE.md

 - Steering Membership
 - General Membership

 Each tier allows any member to participate and contribute to any work within the Working Groups.
 The primary distinction is that Steering Membership enables the member to appoint a representative to the [LFESS Steering Committee](#lfess-steering-committee).
-Members generally join at the General Membership tier; Steering Membership policy is defined and maintained by the [LF Energy Governing Board][#lf-energy-governing-board].
+Members generally join at the General Membership tier; Steering Membership policy is defined and maintained by the [LF Energy Governing Board](#lf-energy-governing-board).

 To join an an LFESS member, complete the membership application at [joinnow.lfess.energy](https://joinnow.lfess.energy).